 Pests may be a concern for your pecan trees and preventing them from becoming a problem is essential.
 Identifying which type of pest you're dealing with is the first step because then you can select the proper insecticide to use.
 Of course, spraying the whole tree isn't an option so you'll want to seek out the safest insecticide for either of the most common pecan pests, weevils or aphids.

-If you're lucky enough to care for these beautiful trees, these steps will promote excellent growth, which in turn, will give you better pecans.
+If you're lucky enough to care for these beautiful trees, these steps will promote excellent growth, which in turn, will give you better pecans, and a larger harvest.